Multi-Touch attribution model for Shopify: What it is and How to do it

 Multi-touch attribution model helps marketers get a better understanding of where their ads are working and which channels contribute to conversions in order to allocate budget appropriately across various channels and campaigns.
 It’s important for marketers to understand how different touchpoints contribute towards conversions because it can help them make more informed decisions and optimize campaigns for better results.

 More and more touchpoints are required to convert customers.
-So collecting customer's conversion journey becomes essential to measure touchpoints' contribution.
-A multi-touch attribution model gives marketers the ability to understand how these points are connected, and helps them make informed decisions about where their budget should be allocated for maximum return on investment (ROI).
+So collecting customers' conversion journey becomes essential to measure touchpoints' contribution.
+A multi-touch attribution model gives marketers the ability to understand how these points are connected and helps them make informed decisions about where their budget should be allocated for maximum return on investment (ROI).

 "Customer journey is important for me to understand my customers.
 Especially how my customers interact with different campaigns across touchpoints such as Google, Facebook and Influencer campaigns. " From Alan, TexTale